 A house call can help

 “We want to make it as easy as possible for people who are sick with the flu to get help.
-Our Traveling Flu Crew is capable of treating an array of flu symptoms and for higher need patients living with chronic disease or are above the age of 65,” said Mark Prather, CEO and co-founder of DispatchHealth.
+Our medical teams are capable of treating an array of flu symptoms for higher-need patients living with chronic disease or who are above the age of 65,” said Mark Prather, CEO and co-founder of DispatchHealth.
 “We are also a convenient and affordable solution for patients with trouble accessing care who feel like the ER is their only option.”

 Seniors with Medicare or commercial insurance generally pay $6-$45 with DispatchHealth—minimizing cost concerns that often are a barrier to getting treatment.
-(Uninsured seniors pay a flat rate of $275.)
-And the treatment comes to them instead of having to deal with the hassles of traveling and other obstacles facing the mobility-challenged.
+And uninsured seniors pay a flat rate of $275.
+Treatment comes to them instead of having to deal with the hassles of traveling and other obstacles facing the mobility-challenged.

 Saving time is another huge benefit of DispatchHealth house calls.
 Setting an appointment easily and receiving care quickly are two hallmarks of the DispatchHealth model.
-Initial outreach to make an appointment is done via phone, online or an app.
+Initial outreach to make an appointment is done via phone, online, or our app.
 After contact is made, a clinical evaluation is conducted to make sure that a house call is the best course of action.

-Once the appointment is confirmed, DispatchHealth’s board-certified medical team shows up at a patient’s door within one to two hours.
-The team spends an average of 55 minutes with the patient to thoroughly diagnose and treat conditions, and make recommendations as warranted.
+Once the appointment is confirmed, DispatchHealth’s qualified medical team shows up at a patient’s door within a couple of hours.
+The team spends an average of 55 minutes with the patient to thoroughly diagnose and treat conditions and make recommendations as warranted.

-All of this adds up to top-notch treatment that fully addresses concerns and provides reliably professional care.
-So no matter if it’s a common cold, a nasty flu virus or even pneumonia, instead of driving to the clinic, have the clinic drive to you.
+All of this adds up to top-notch treatment that fully addresses all concerns and provides reliably professional care.
+So no matter if it’s a common cold, a nasty bout of the flu, or even pneumonia, instead of driving to the clinic, have the clinic drive to you.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.